codingWithAndy/Comparative-Judgement-Users-Group/README.md

 # Tools
+- <a href="https://www.nomoremarking.com/">No More Marking<a> - A Online Comparative Judgement Application.
 <!--
 * [Active-Learning-as-a-Service: An Efficient MLOps System for Data-Centric AI](https://github.com/MLSysOps/Active-Learning-as-a-Service).
 Huang, Yizheng and Zhang, Huaizheng and Li, Yuanming and Lau, Chiew Tong and You, Yang.
 (2022)
 -->